e-nikolov/nix-config/Readme.md

 # Bootstrap

 nix-bootstrap is a very experimental script that automatically installs nix and home-manager with flakes enabled, and bootstraps a flake template.
 It should work on most platforms including NixOS, other Linux distributions, WSL, containers and MacOS.
-It's main goal is to simplify the first time experience of setting up a usable nix environment with running a single command.
+It's main goal is to simplify the first time experience of setting up a usable nix environment by running a single command.

 ## Usage